When and how to hunt for plants in bloom

 The rules are simple to try to keep data comparable between different areas and over different years:

-1. Pick one day between Saturday 29th December 2018 and Tuesday 1st January 2019, when the weather is decent enough to record in.
+1. Pick one day between Wednesday 1st and Saturday 4th January 2020, when the weather is decent enough to record in.
 You can go out plant-hunting on your own, with friends and family, or you can join one of the group Hunts happening across Britain & Ireland - details here.

 How to send in your New Year Plant Hunt records

-- We have a user-friendly New Year Plant Hunt recording form for use in 2018-9!
+- We have an updated New Year Plant Hunt app (recording form) for use in 2020.

-- You can use the form on your phone while you are out recording, or use the form on your computer once you get home.
-No registration required.
+- You can use the app on your phone while you are out recording, or on your computer once you get home.
+It's free, quick and easy to download (from our NYPH website only) and there's no registration required.

-- Click here for full instructions on how to use the recording form.
+- Click here for full instructions on how to use the app.

-- Records and images submitted via the recording form, once verified, will appear on this Results page.
+- Records and images submitted via the app, once verified, will appear on this Results page.
 Click on the marker on the interactive map to see the list of all the plants recorded there.

-- If you run into any problems using the recording form, you can email us at email@example.com
+- If you run into any problems using the app, you can email us at email@example.com

 - Find out about group New Year Plant Hunts organised by local botany groups.
 You can also contact your County Recorder here to find out what they are planning.